SpotlightKid/dfzitarev1/README.md

 # DF Zita Rev1

-A feedback-delay-network reverb build with [DPF] and based on a [FAUST] library demo.
+A feedback-delay-network reverb built with [DPF] and based on a [FAUST] library demo.

 ## Formats